paule32/pascal_remote_assembly/README.md

 # pascal_remote_assembly
-transforms pascal code to asmjit remote assembly code
+Transforms pascal code to asmjit remote assembly code.
+Then the code will be prepare to compile with nasm.
+And the result is a test.asm, and test.o file.
+The source code is based on msys2 MingW64 GNU C/C++